SnailDot/SnailOS/README.md

 # SnailOS v0.1 :snail:

-SnailOS is a non penntesting related firmware for the cardputer that comes pre packed various tools like displaying images, downloading other firmwares, and more.
+SnailOS is a non pentesting related firmware for the cardputer that comes pre packed various tools like displaying images, downloading other firmwares, and more.

 # SnailOS v0.1 Features :snail: :